 Different colored paint chips

-A Note on EDI From the Interim Chair
+A Note on EDI From the Department Chair

 Read Duke University's Institutional Commitment to Diversity and Inclusion